 Whether you’re starting from scratch or just trying to capture a few more users, there are a few simple ways to quickly build a valuable email list.

 Special Offer on Site: Everyone loves free stuff, and your website visitors are no different.
 By simply adding a CTA offering a free eBook, coupon or exclusive content to your site, users are more likely to enter their email addresses.
 However, you must ensure it’s relevant to your audience.
 If your company specializes in wholesale dog food, don’t offer a free eBook on Etsy Marketing.
 Think about it from your consumers point of view and they’ll be more likely to connect.

 Require an Email Confirmation: What good is an email address if the person doesn’t check their inbox?
-By sending a confirmation email, or what MailChimp calls the “Double Opt-In”, you find out if the user is likely to engage, and your future message are more likely to get through.
+By sending a confirmation email, or by employing “Double Opt-In“, you find out if the user is likely to engage, and your future message are more likely to get through.
 This also allows you to ask the subscriber to check their spam folder and put your email address in their address book; then the spam filter will no longer catch it.

 2. Send Good, Relevant Content